 Some contraception methods are available through a Member's medical benefit, including the insertion and removal of the contraceptive device at no Cost Share to the Member.
 Emergency contraception is available to Members without a prescription and at no Cost Share to the Member.
 For further detail, please see the definition of Family Planning, below.

-Craniomandibular Joint (CMJ) and Temporomandibular Joint (TMJ) Dysfunction ConditionsCovered Services and supplies include Medically Necessary services, excluding tooth extraction, to treat craniomandibular disorders, malocclusions, or disorders of the temporomandibular joint.
-Prior Authorization may be required prior to receiving services or supplies.
+Craniomandibular Joint (CMJ) and Temporomandibular Joint (TMJ) Dysfunction Conditions may be required prior to receiving services or supplies.
 See your Schedule of Benefits for benefit levels or additional limits.